-Regarding your company’s colors — we will try to get as close as technically possible; however, we cannot match to the exact Pantone Matching System (PMS) numbers.
+Regarding your company’s colors — we will try to get as close as technically possible; however, we cannot match the exact Pantone Matching System (PMS) numbers.
 Colors will vary depending on the various printers used to print; so there will be color variations over the years as printer technology changes and when printers are upgraded.
-Teal and Burgundy are two colors that are very difficult to get close and may require additional costs in order to match closely.
+Teal and Burgundy are two colors that are very difficult to get close to and may require additional costs to match closely.

-For organizations that demand color matching to a close tolerance throughout the ID badge production life cycle, requires the pre-order of custom printed stock and has a 20 business day lead time and additional costs are required.
+Organizations that demand color matching to a close tolerance throughout the ID badge production life cycle, require the pre-order of custom printed stock and have a 20 business day lead time and additional costs are required.

 Full Bleeds and Color Backgrounds:

-Direct to Card PVC badge printers do not print over the card edges, which are the standard printers used if you were to print in-house, and the primary technology we use in our production department.
-A very thin white line-boarder may appear on some edges that “bleed” over.
+Direct-to-Card PVC badge printers do not print over the card edges, which are the standard printers used if you were to print in-house, and the primary technology we use in our production department.
+A very thin white line border may appear on some edges that “bleed” over.
 We suggest placing a .05″ margin border around images that print to the edge for best results. eXpress badging has a small fleet of direct-to-card printers so we can match rebadging projects with badges printed onsite by our customers.

 eXpress badging does have a line of High Definition printers for projects that require edge-to-edge printing and higher resolution graphics.
-In this case, your badge design files must account for the bleed .125″ on each “bleed” site.
+In this case, your badge design files must account for the bleed .125″ on each “bleed” side.

 If you have more than one badge design or using color coding, you’ll need to provide a cross-reference stating what data field(s) is being used (badge type, department,…) to select the design or color that is assigned to each for example: in the “badge type” field employee=blue, contractor=yellow, temporary=red…).